 Background: The Department of Energy, Office of Environment, Health, Safety and Security, Office of Health and Safety funds studies of the Japanese atomic bomb survivors at the Radiation Effects Research Foundation (RERF) in Hiroshima and Nagasaki, Japan.
 The RERF program is believed to have the longest history of any ongoing international research program.
 DOE and its predecessor agencies have provided support since 1947.

 The Atomic Bomb Casualty Commission (ABCC) was established in 1946 to investigate the effects of radiation exposure in survivors of the atomic bombings in Hiroshima and Nagasaki.
 In April 1975, RERF was established under Japanese law as full successor to ABCC and was designated to continue the research according to an agreement between the Governments of the United States and Japan.
 The Act of Endowment states that the objective of the Foundation is "to conduct research and studies, for peaceful purposes, on the medical effects of radiation on man and on diseases which may be affected by radiation, with a view to contributing to the maintenance of the health and welfare of atomic bomb survivors and to the enhancement of the health of all mankind."
-The DOE is committed to the support of the RERF as long as valuable health effects information is to be gained by further follow-up of the survivors (see Blue Ribbon Panel Report on RERF).
+The DOE is committed to the support of the RERF as long as valuable health effects information is to be gained by further follow-up of the survivors (see Blue Ribbon Panel Report, and Senior Review Panel Report on RERF).
 The DOE Office of Environment, Health, Safety and Security and Japanese Ministry of Health, Labor and Welfare (MHLW) co-fund the RERF program.
 Through cooperative agreement with DOE, the Nuclear and Radiation Studies Board of The National Academies supports RERF activities.

 The Life Span Study is the major RERF epidemiologic study that generates data on cancer incidence, cancer mortality, and non-cancer effects in relation to radiation dose.
 The RERF research program also includes in-utero, genetic, mechanistic, and clinical (Adult Health Studies) studies, as well as, follow-up studies on the children of the survivors (F1 studies).
 Details on research progress can be found on the RERF website.